posativ/regenwolken/README.md

-# regenwolken – an open source, self-hosting Cloud.app
+# regenwolken – an open source CloudApp server

-[CloudApp](http://getcloudapp.com/) sucks!
-Well, Cloud.app is really handy –
-but it's free of charge and this can't be good! regenwolken offers an alternate API implementation; hosted on your own server!
+[Cloud.app][app] is *really* handy, sharing files was never that easy.
+But I don't like to see (personal) data like screenshots or code snippets go out of my reach.
+Regenwolken is a full-featured implementation of the Cloud App API with one malus: you have do edit your `/etc/hosts`.

-#### playground
+#### open server

 I've set up a server open for everyone.
 Simply, add `213.218.178.67 my.cl.ly` to your `/etc/hosts`.
 Items older than three days will be purged at midnight (only a small vserver).
 Happy testing!

+## Quickstart

+Short instructions for OS X, adapt these commands to your linux distribution of choice (Debian Squeeze!).

+    $ brew install mongodb
+    $ mongod --dbpath foo/ &

+Now install Regenwolken and its dependencies:

+    $ easy_install regenwolken
+    $ easy_install pygments PIL markdown  # optional

+Modify /etc/hosts, launch regenwolken and register a new account

+    $ sudo echo "127.0.0.1 my.cl.ly" >> /etc/hosts
+    $ regenwolken &
+    [... open Cloud.app or another client and register a new account]
+    $ rwctl activate EMAIL

-### How to use regenwolken
+## How to use regenwolken

-To work as an alternative CloudApp-server, you have to edit their DNS *my.cl.ly* to point your own IP in /etc/hosts.
-This will not interfere with CloudApp-Service itself, because they're using *cl.ly* and *f.c.ly* for sharing.
+As an alternative CloudApp-server, you have to edit their DNS *my.cl.ly* to point to your own IP.
+This will not interfere with CloudApp Service itself, because they are using *cl.ly* and *f.c.ly* for sharing.

-*/etc/hosts*

-    127.0.0.1 my.cl.ly

-You might wonder, why we ask for "my.cloud.org|my.cl.ly".
-Your /etc/hosts will resolve my.cl.ly to your server IP and requesting with the *Host* my.cl.ly, but it returns an URL pointing to your (real) server/domain.
+    $ sudo echo "12.34.56.78 my.cl.ly" >> /etc/hosts

-Note: you should set a *hostname* (=domain name) in conf.yaml, where you host regenwolken.
-This will return into customized URLs, pointing directly to your server.
+Note: you should set a *hostname* (= your domain) in regenwolken.cfg.
+This will return into customized URLs, pointing directly to your host.

-### Setup and Configuration
+## Setup and Configuration

 There are two different setups: serve on port 80 as HTTP server or use a proxy.
 See [DEPLOYMENT.md](/posativ/regenwolken/blob/master/doc/DEPLOYMENT.md) for detailed instruction.
 For configuration details see [USAGE.rst](/posativ/regenwolken/blob/master/doc/USAGE.rst).

-### API implementation
+## API implementation

 regenwolken provides all API calls to get Cloud.app working and has only few calls of [CloudApp's API](http://developer.getcloudapp.com/) missing.
 See [API.md](/posativ/regenwolken/blob/master/doc/API.md) for a complete list of features.
 Below, the following are currently covered by the web interface.

     # -H "Accept: text/html"

     /                          - GET basic web interface
     /items/<short_id>          - GET file or redirect from bookmark /items/<short_id>/filename - GET same as /items/<short_id>